karagulamos/large-go-func-test/README.md

 To test this locally:

 * Ensure you have the latest version of the Netlify CLI installed
-* Run the `make` command at the root of the project and you should be able to see random text replace the placeholder in the function.
+* Run the `netlify build` command at the root of the project and you should be able to see random text replace the placeholder in the function.

 ## **Final Note**